andrealuppi/andrealuppi.github.io/content/authors/admin/_index.md

 ## About Me: Complex Systems Neuroscience

 I am a computational and cognitive neuroscientist interested in how the brain gives rise to consciousness and flexible cognition.
-I work in 'complex systems neuroscience': I integrate imaging modalities and computational modelling across species, drawing on network science and information theory to understand how the brain's connectivity and dynamics support thought, perception, and awareness.
-My background is in philosophy, and I view my work as using empirical and computational methods to answer big-picture philosophical questions.
+I work in _complex systems neuroscience_: I integrate imaging modalities and computational modelling across species, drawing on network science and information theory to understand how the brain's connectivity and dynamics support thought, perception, and awareness.
+My background is in philosophy, and I view my work as using experimental methods to answer big-picture philosophical questions.

 A major focus of my research is understanding how brain networks reconfigure across different states — such as wakefulness, sleep, anesthesia, and disorders of consciousness — and what these changes reveal about the neural mechanisms of information processing and conscious experience.
 I am also interested in bridging biological and artificial intelligence.